 If you are found to be in illegal possession of a controlled substance, then you will face criminal charges in the Commonwealth of Virginia.
 A common term used when referring to a controlled substance is, “drugs”.
-If convicted, expect extremely harsh penalties because the government wants to discourage the sale and use of illicit substances and the problems they can bring to your finances, relationships and job.
-If you want a chance of fighting you arrest or punishment, then contact a criminal defense attorney immediately after you are arrested for possession.
+If convicted, expect extremely harsh penalties because the government wants to discourage the sale and use of illicit substances and the problems they can bring to your finances, relationships, and job.
+If you want a chance of fighting your arrest or punishment, then contact a criminal defense attorney immediately after you are arrested for possession.

 Definition of Possession